wangqinNick/tp/docs/team/aseanseen.md

     * Highlights: This feature was challenging due to the Time element.
 Therefore, we had to be very careful during our implementation, creating a robust data structure to handle the timetable.
     * In-depth contribution:
         * Implemented the parsing of the timetable commands.
-            * Used Regex to ensure that only timetable commands with the appropriate format create `TimeTableCommand` objects.
         * Implemented the `TimeTableManager` to handle the lessons from the timetable.
-            * Implemented `TimeTableManager` to contain `LessonManager` objects where each `LessonManager` contained the lessons for a week.`TimeTableManager` creates the number of `LessonManager`(s) based on the number of weeks left in one semester.
+            * Contain `LessonManager` objects where each `LessonManager` contained the lessons for a week.`TimeTableManager` creates the number of `LessonManager`(s) based on the number of weeks left in one semester.
-            * Amended by [Jun You](https://ay2021s1-cs2113t-t09-2.github.io/tp/team/f0fz.html) to include a `TimeTable` object instead.
         * Implemented the commands to add and delete lessons from the timetable.
     * Credits: [Jun You](https://ay2021s1-cs2113t-t09-2.github.io/tp/team/f0fz.html)
 * **New Feature**: Added add/delete tasks and modules feature [#17](https://github.com/AY2021S1-CS2113T-T09-2/tp/pull/17) [#35](https://github.com/AY2021S1-CS2113T-T09-2/tp/pull/35) [#54](https://github.com/AY2021S1-CS2113T-T09-2/tp/pull/54)